bigmistqke/solid-drei/README.md

   <a href="https://codesandbox.io/s/57iefg"><img width="20%" src="https://codesandbox.io/api/v1/sandboxes/57iefg/screenshot.png" alt="Demo"/></a>
 </p>

 Creates a "stage" with proper studio lighting, 0/0/0 top-centred, model-shadows, ground-shadows and optional zoom to fit.
-Make sure to set `makeDefault` on your controls when `adjustCamera` is true!
+Make sure to set `makeCurrent` on your controls when `adjustCamera` is true!

 ```tsx
 type StageProps = {